 Sign up for her free workshop to learn more about making money as a proofreader.

-Know what’s great about automation?
-It directly addresses the one thing most often responsible for ruining your finances:
+What’s so great about automation is that it directly addresses the one thing most often responsible for ruining your finances:

-Your primary goal: automate your finances in 2 ways in the next 30 days.
+Set a primary goal of automating finances in two ways during the next 30 days.

 Lenders often offer a reduced interest rate on loans merely for setting up auto-pay.

-Rather than write a check to the lender each month, they’ll automatically deduct the loan payment from a linked checking or savings account.
+Rather than write a check to the lender each month, they will automatically deduct the loan payment from a linked checking or savings account.

-Employers almost always have a method of splitting your direct deposit into multiple accounts should you request it.
+Employers almost always offer the option of splitting direct deposit payments into multiple accounts.

-Draft a budget and determine an amount you’d like to place into savings – then ask (normally it’s a simple form) your employer to allot a certain percentage of your paycheck to a high-yield savings account that is separate from your traditional spending account.
+Draft a budget and determine the amount to place into savings; then ask human resources to allot a certain percentage of each paycheck to a high-yield savings account that is separate from the traditional spending account.

-The reduced easy of access to the money helps you resist the urge to spend.
+The reduced ease of access to the money will help resist the urge to spend.

-An hour worth of work eliminates a lifetime of headaches.
-And, as previously mentioned, companies often incentivize users to sign up for auto-pay by advertising reduced rates and discounts on future products – you’re going to have to pay your bill eventually – why not get a discount for doing it automatically?
+An hour’s worth of work on this could eliminate a lifetime of headaches.
+And, since many companies often incentivize users to sign up for auto-pay by advertising reduced rates and discounts on future products, why not get a discount for doing it automatically?